 The equations of motion are derived using the Lagrangian procedure.
-Rayleigh's method is used for the top spring, such that the effective mass used is
+Raleigh's method is used for the top spring such that the effective mass used is

 of the top spring mass.
 This effective mass is added to the bob mass to account for the vertical displacement of the top spring.
 The bob has three degrees of freedom: the distance

-along the length of the lower spring (
+is along the length of lower spring where

-is the location where the top pendulum is attached to the lower pendulum), the angle of rotation
+is the location where the top pendulum attached to the lower pendulum, the angle of rotation

-.
-For more information on the derivation of the equations of motion, see the author's report
+, the vertical displacement of the top spring.
+For more information on the derivation of the equations of motion, please see the author's report

-D. Morin, Introduction to Classical Mechanics: With Problems and Solutions
+David Morin, Introduction to Classical Mechanics: With Problems and Solutions,